-350NYC focuses on local campaigns in New York City and New York State as well as global climate campaigns.
-We host and participate in events, meetings, rallies, art builds, and protests in coalition with allied organizations for a sustainable future for everyone.
+350NYC is a local affiliate of 350.org, a global grassroots network working in over 188 countries to prevent climate catastrophe.350NYC focuses on campaigns in New York City and New York State, and also participates in global climate actions.
+We host and participate in events, meetings, rallies, and protests in coalition with allied organizations working to create a sustainable and just future for everyone.

 Why the name 350?

-LYNA HINKEL founded 350NYC in 2011, served as group leader until 2015, and is now on the Steering Committee.
-She was a founding member of the Fossil Free NYC Divestment Campaign, which she chaired intermittently from 2012-2018, and she has orchestrated many events, protests and forums, including Moving Planet and Draw The Line NYC.
+Lyna Hinkel founded 350NYC in 2011, served as group leader until 2016, and currently sits on the Steering Committee.
+She was a founding member and intermittent chair of the Fossil Free NYC Divestment Campaign from 2012-2018, and has orchestrated many 350NYC events, protests and forums.

-With a B.A. and M.S. in Environmental Education from Queens College, CUNY, she was an NYC Early Childhood Teacher for 20 years.
+Monica Weiss has a B.A. and M.S. in Environmental Education from Queens College, CUNY, she was an NYC Early Childhood Teacher for 20 years.
 Since 2013, she has been a climate activist with 350NYC focusing on education, community outreach and sustainable solutions, including leading the partnership with Pachamama’s Drawdown 100.

 She is a member of the New York Society for Ethical Culture, chairing their Environmental Stewardship Committee and Sunday Program Committee, a member of NYC Grassroots Alliance, and a Leader with Al Gore’s Climate Reality Project.

 John Ingram is devoting his retirement to making art and climate activism with 350NYC, where he focuses on Divest NYC Coalition and Divest NY State Coalition, along with an international effort, Health in Harmony (ASRI Kalimantan, Indonesia).